lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 ### Conclusion - Just use cash!

-With the emerging “Internet of Things”, where every aspect of your life will be connected to the cloud – every single aspect of your life will eventually be monitored, processed and sold as data.
+With the emerging “Internet of Things”, where every aspect of your life will be connected to the cloud – every single aspect of your life will eventually be monitored, processed, and sold as data.
 If such entities record and process every single transaction and interaction you make, after a relatively short period – they will know everything there is to know about you.

 This article is not meant to scare you about the future, it is just meant to make you aware of the current situation, of the importance of your data, and of the importance of cash in a free and functioning society.

 The bottom line is: Just use cash!
 Whenever you can, wherever you can.
 Endorse the use of cash and do not promote businesses that exclusively rely on credit.
 If you come across a business that refuses cash, point them to this article and kindly let them know that the use of cash is beneficial for all of us.

+### Who am I?

+Hi, my name is Lev, a self-proclaimed hacker and radio enthusiast, writing for my personal tech hub at [HackFM](https://hackfm.com/).
+I have been tinkering with computers for over a decade, and although I may not always be successful in putting them back together, I have gained some knowledge in the field.
+I currently work as a senior data engineer and I am always available for consulting or discussing anything tech-related.
+Want to write for [HackFM](https://hackfm.com/) or collaborate on a gritty technical article?
+Please let me know!